sskyhigh/parkvue/README.md

 - **Parking Space Owners:** New York City residents who own private parking spaces.
 - **Renters:** Individuals in need of convenient, secure, and flexible parking options in the city.
+- **Ride-Share Drivers:** Individuals seeking passive income.

 **Catchy Name:** Our platform's name, "ParkVue," is designed to resonate with our target audience.
 It conveys modernity, simplicity, and a clear view of the future of parking solutions.
 Additionally, it seamlessly translates into an app name for both iOS and Android platforms.

 ## 6. Project Features

-- User-friendly registration and profile creation.
+- [ ] User-friendly registration and profile creation.
-- Intuitive parking space listing with dynamic pricing.
+- [ ] Intuitive parking space listing with dynamic pricing.
-- Advanced search filters, including location, price range, and security options.
+- [ ] Advanced search filters, including location, price range, and security options.
-- Secure payment processing with various payment methods.
+- [ ] Secure payment processing with various payment methods.
-- Real-time availability calendar.
+- [ ] Real-time availability calendar.
-- User reviews and ratings for trust-building.
+- [ ] User reviews and ratings for trust-building.
-- In-app messaging for seamless communication between users.
+- [ ] In-app messaging for seamless communication between users.
-- 24/7 AI customer support.
+- [ ] 24/7 AI customer support.

 ## 7. Technology Stack

-**Frontend:** React Native for mobile apps, React.js for the web.
+**Frontend:** React.js for the web.
 **Backend:** Node.js with Express.js.
 **Database:** MongoDB.
 **Payment Integration:** Stripe.
-**Geolocation:** Google Maps API.
+**Geolocation:** Google Maps or Mapbox API.
 **Hosting:** AWS for scalability and reliability.
 **Security:** SSL certificates, encryption, and robust authentication protocols.